Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/README.md

 # Dependencies

-In order to use the assets in this folder, you'll need the following tools:
+In order to build the assets in this folder, you'll need the following tools:

-- [pmlc] — PML converter.
+- [pmlc] — PML Companion.
 - [pandoc][pandoc install] — use latest release.
-- Ruby 3.
+- Ruby 3 — only required for the Rake toolchain of this project.

+To use this pandoc filter in your own projects, you'll only need PMLC, pandoc and the `pml-writer.lua` file.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS